RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/File-formats.md

 If a project having attached a native source file with an unsupported extension is started, an error task will be generated in the *File Type Detection* task and the workflow is interrupted.

+> [!NOTE]
->Note: For adding a source file version using an extension task, the configuration of the task type must declare the `scope`'s value as "file".
+> For adding a source file version using an extension task, the configuration of the task type must declare the `scope`'s value as "file".

 #### Download Source File Versions